-Exploring the brain's relationship to habitsJanuary 15th, 2013 in Neuroscience
+Exploring the brain's relationship to habitsJanuary 15, 2013 by Marlene Cimons in Medicine & Health / Neuroscience

 (Medical Xpress)—The basal ganglia, structures deep in the forebrain already known to control voluntary movements, also may play a critical role in how people form habits, both bad and good, and in influencing mood and feelings.